-Youth action programs train youth to become activists in the movement to change community norms regarding tobacco use.
-These programs engage middle- and high school-aged youth in activities aimed at deglamorizing and de-normalizing tobacco use in their communities.
+Reality Check trains youth to become activists in the movement to change community norms regarding tobacco use.
+These programs engage middle- and high school-aged youth in activities aimed at deglamorizing and denormalizing tobacco use in their communities.

-The multi-pronged cessation approach in New York State works to change the environment in which New Yorkers live, work and play, with the goal of driving tobacco users to quit.
-Most users quit on their own and, for those who want or need help, effective treatments are available.
+New York State works to change the environment in which New Yorkers live, work and play, with the goal of driving tobacco users to quit.
+While most users quit on their own, for those who want or need help, effective services and treatments are available.

 The New York State Smokers' Quitline